anou/iftheme-docs/plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.6.5 - 2014-04-18 =
+* Fixed TinyMCE issue with WordPress 3.9, our editor in Step 2 is working again
+* Fixed conflicting shortcode between MailPoet's custom fields and Ultimate TinyMCE shortcode

+= 2.6.4 - 2014-04-17 =
+* Fixed compatibility issue with WordPress 3.9: the TinyMCE editor in WordPress Posts edition page was broken
+* Fixed regular expression on Google analytics tracking code (Premium only)
+* Fixed the importing method, compatible to more CSV formats
+* Hey, we still have an issue with WordPress 3.9, our tinyMCE editor in Step 2 of the newsletter edition is not working properly (buttons are not usable)
+* No need to report us that issue, we're already working hard to fix it.
+Thanks for your patience! :)

+= 2.6.3 - 2014-04-16 =
+* Fixed filters on Automated Latest Content for Taxonomies and Post Types
+* Fixed White Screen on What's New page after updating
+* Fixed display bug, image sitting on top of the text editor in the Step2 of newsletter edition
+* Added support for `mysqli` of WordPress 3.9
+* Replaced The tooltip script "qTip2" in favor of "Bootstrap's Tooltip" (JavaScript Library)

 = 2.6.2 - 2014-04-01 =
 * Fixed Javascript conflict breaking some of WordPress post editor function (add media upload, etc ...)